 Torta d'Erbe is one of those things that doesn't have a recipe.
-It's a sort of baked vegetable pie made from gathered vegetables, mostly green, whatever is at hand.
+It's a sort of baked vegetable pie made from gathered vegetables, mostly green, whatever is at hand, and each village has its own version.

-Our neighbor Francesca's version is a simple, crustless version of torta d'erbe.
+Our Lunigiana neighbor Francesca's version is a simple version of torta d'erbe without a top crust.
 It uses steamed vegetables (in this case zucchini and onions), 4 eggs, grated Parmigiano-Reggiano cheese, ricotta, salt to taste, and a dusting of nutmeg.
 When the vegetables are cool, everything is mixed together well with a wooden spoon.

-It's best to start at the first one in the upper left and click the "next" button that appears on the upper right of the first picture when you mouse over it to see the pictures in order.
-Instructions are found at the bottom of each picture.
-Hopefully the picture will give you an idea of the quantities of ingredients.
+Hopefully the pictures will give you an idea of the quantities of ingredients.
 Everything is quite variable; the eggs will hold it all together after it cooks.

 Torta d'Erbe, like Italian food in general, is regional, and depends heavily on what's available (and what's always been available in your backyard).
 You can use any kind of vegetables you wish.
 Popular are leek and potato, or you can use a combination of field greens and herbs.
 A Bechamel sauce can be substituted for the ricotta.